-The Mid Atlantic segment had an approximate \$7,500 increase in segment profit from the first quarter of 2012.
-The increase in segment profit was driven by an increase of approximately \$71,100, or 20%, in revenues quarter over quarter due primarily to a 13% increase in the number of units settled and a 6% increase in the average settlement price.
-The increase in units settled was attributable to the 36% higher backlog unit balance entering the first quarter of 2013 compared to backlog unit balance entering the first quarter of 2012, offset partially by a lower backlog turnover rate quarter over quarter.
-The average settlement price was favorably impacted by the 6% higher average price of homes in backlog entering 2013 compared to the same period in 2012.
-The Mid Atlantic segment's gross profit margin percentage increased slightly to 17.9% in 2013 from 17.7% in 2012, as the higher average settlement prices were offset by higher construction costs quarter over quarter.
+The Mid Atlantic segment had an approximate \$4,500, or 12%, increase in segment profit in the first quarter of 2014 compared to the first quarter of 2013.
+The increase in segment profit was driven by an increase of approximately \$33,200, or 8%, in revenues quarter over quarter due primarily to a 9% increase in the average settlement price.
+The increase in the average settlement price was favorably impacted by a 7% higher average price of homes in backlog entering 2014 compared to the same period in 2013.
+The Mid Atlantic segment's gross profit margin percentage increased to 19.2% in 2014 from 17.9% in 2013, due primarily to our average settlement prices increasing at a higher rate than lot and certain material costs have increased quarter over quarter.